top of page

 My biggest frustration with my teenage years was the girls my age went for the flashy, insensitive, self-gratifying boys instead of those who actually cared.
 And that was because the girls themselves felt vulnerable and were attracted to what they perceived as strength.

 This is where charm comes in.
 Manifesting a bit of charm is a demonstration of strength.
-I would have had more girlfriends if I had discovered this principle earlier in life.
+If I had discovered this principle earlier in life, I would have had more girlfriends.

 Readers and girlfriends are the same.
 They’re both creatures seeking encouragement, inspiration, acceptance, and security.
 They both want a place where they’re welcomed and valued.